The Importance of an MOT

 How long will the MOT test take?

 Though an MOT test usually takes between 45 minutes and an hour, if your car needs any additional work doing, you may have to wait around longer.
-We’d usually advise planning for your car to be out for the day, just in case it requires more work.

-But if my car fails its MOT, am I able to drive it away?
+If my car fails its MOT, am I able to drive it away?

 If your car fails its MOT and its certificate has expired, then a garage can’t let you drive away as normal.
 However, if your car’s certificate is still valid (if it’s still within the expiry date on your test certificate) then you are able to drive it away, providing it hasn’t had any ‘dangerous’ defects listed against it.